arkodasgupta0412/arkodasgupta0412/README.md

-# 👋 Hi, I'm Arko Dasgupta
+# 👋 Hello, I'm Arko Dasgupta

-**Computer Science & Engineering Undergraduate at Jadavpur University**

 I am a third-year undergraduate student pursuing a Bachelor's degree in Computer Science and Engineering at Jadavpur University.
 I like building AI-driven software, with a focus on LLMs and LLM-based API design.
 I like reading research papers on novel Deep-Learning architectures and their extensions in graph representation learning.